JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I lost my notebook charger and that was sad because i lost few days of 100 days of code.
 But now i'm ok.
 Today, i started to learn how to use Minitest and begun to write tests for my aoc codes.

 `Thoughts`: Rspec or Minitest?

+### Day 43 August 18, 2021

+`Today's Progress`: I went in vacations and needed few days to relax.
+Today i got stucked in an ruby error at my AoC day 4 code.
+But, learned about "all?" and "send" ruby methods.
+Very useful.

+`Thoughts`: DRY and Elegance.